-During your first year of the Rheumatology Fellowship, you will rotate through the outpatient rheumatology practice and participate in one or two elective rotations.
-Your second year will be committed to research along with clinical rotations (inpatient/consulting and outpatient/electives).
+During your first year of the Rheumatology Fellowship, you rotate through the outpatient rheumatology practice and participate in one or two elective rotations.
+Your second year is committed to research along with clinical rotations (inpatient/consulting and outpatient/electives).

-The fellowship call rotation is different for each rotation.
+The fellowship call schedule is different for each rotation.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education.

-During your fellowship, opportunities will be available for you to teach residents and medical students.
+During your fellowship, opportunities are available for you to teach residents and medical students.

-To ensure that you acquire adequate knowledge and develop your technical skills, your performance will be monitored carefully during the course of this fellowship.
-You will be evaluated formally by your supervising faculty member after each clinical rotation, and you will meet with the program director to review these evaluations.
-In addition, you will regularly evaluate the faculty to ensure that your educational needs are being met.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Rheumatology Fellowship.
+You are evaluated formally by your supervising faculty member after each clinical rotation, and you meet with the program director to review these evaluations.
+In addition, you regularly evaluate the faculty to ensure that your educational needs are being met.